 Permanent Partial Benefits

-In some cases, a worker has been left with a permanent physical impairment due to a work-related injury or illness.
-In these cases, the worker is eligible for weekly benefits based on their level of functional loss.
+If you were left with a permanent physical impairment due to a work-related injury or illness, you are eligible for weekly benefits based on your level of functional loss.

 Permanent Total Benefits